TheProfs/twilio-playground/README.md

 ### Set Twilio credentials as environmental variables

-You can obtain the credentials from the [Twilio dashboard][twilio-console]
+You can obtain credentials from the [Twilio dashboard][twilio-console]

 ```bash
 $ export TWILIO_ACCOUNT_SID=<account-SID> # starts with AC